MarkLaVenia/rockr/README.md

       - One extension of this could be to create an `R` cousin of `pymetal`, with `rmetal` being a sub-command in a broader `rockr`package.
-      - Of course there are planty of other great uses for the [JarbasAI GitHub Metal Dataset](https://github.com/OpenJarbas/metal_dataset) worth exploring and possibly integrating into a `rockr` package.
+      - Of course there are plenty of other great uses for the [JarbasAI GitHub Metal Dataset](https://github.com/OpenJarbas/metal_dataset) worth exploring and possibly integrating into a `rockr` package.